xmonad/xmonad-testing/README.md

 file is compiled.
 Want to use [stack][]?
 How about [cabal][]?
 No problem!
 Here's what you do:

-  1. Set up a directory with your source code and a way to build it.
-     Most solutions require that you have a `*.cabal` file.
+  1. Set up a directory (or use `~/.xmonad`) where your source code can live.
+Most build tools require that you also have a `*.cabal` file.
 If you need inspiration you can use the `xmonad-testing.cabal` file from this repository.

+     Need a good default configuration file?
+Try `example-config.hs`.

   2. Create an executable file named `~/.xmonad/build`.
-Use your favorite scripting language or shell flavor to build source code.
+Use your favorite scripting language or shell flavor to execute your preferred build tool.
+(Don't for get to `chmod +x`, it needs to be executable.)

      When called, the `build` script will be given a single command-line argument, the name of the output file it should